christylaguardia-student/micro-mentor-match/README.md

 * Christy is a recent coding boot camp grad that is interviewing with companies and keeps getting suck on coding questions that involve recursion
 * Julian just started a new job a ClassPass and would like to learn more about how to get the most out of his first 90 days
+* Rohan has an idea for a startup but doesn't know where to start
 * Jorge is an experienced Java developer and manager and has irregular and small amounts of times he's available to mentor
 * Alex is an experienced web developer and is interested in exploring lateral fields like ux, ui or graphic design
-* Conner is a p
+* Conner is a product manager with startup experience and lots of connections
 * Karen is an engineering director that would like to give advice to other leaders on how to build teams
+* Sam is would like to strengthen his leadership skills by mentoring others
-* Jacob is a jQuery expert looking to make jQuery comeback
+* Jacob is working on a project he'd like to find a collaborator

 ## Tech stack